frasten/mystique-extra-nav-icons/readme.txt

 You can drag 'n drop your icons in the admin interface to customize them.

+It also uses image sprites to speed up the loading time of your pages.

 Credits for the images and idea: Mark N Hewitt http://www.marknhewitt.co.uk/archives/1921